ybotf/Hexagonal-Path-Finder/README.md

 Used BFS to explore all tiles.

-## Part D
+## Part D - Finding Optimal Path
-Create function minTime() which finds the minimum amount of time from a start point to the end point
+Create function minTime() which finds the minimum amount of time from a start point to the end point.
 The amount of time it takes to move to an adjacent point is determined by the current point you are on:
 - It takes 5 minutes to move from a land point to an adjacent point.
 - It takes 2 + ceil(depth^2 / 1000) time to move from a point in sea.
 - It takes max(15, (x1 -x2)^2 - 85) minutes to fly from one airport to any other airport.
 Where x1 and x2 are the  x coordinates of the airports.